 Herbal medicine, food as medicine, healthy lifestyle and natural remedies – it is a super big area of knowledge and I am just beginning on this journey, but I have made a start in some basic herbal remedies.

-Medicinal herbs are essentials to your backyard, they ensure you have a medicine kit no matter what life may throw at you.
+Medicinal plants are essentials to your backyard, they ensure you have a medicine kit no matter what life may throw at you.
 If you want to learn more about medicinal plants and their uses in your life, I really recommend the Herbal Academy courses.

 I have put together the top 10 list of medicinal plants and their uses that you can grow at home easily.
 They are fairly easy to find, many of them even grow wild in several areas. *Be aware that collecting some wild herbs are illegal in some places!

 Medicinal herbs in general are fairly hardy and easy to grow.
 Most herbs will readily grow from seed, but the easiest way to propagate medicinal herbs is to divide existing plants.

 The Californian Poppy is related to the opium poppy but it is much more gentle.
 It is one of the best natural nervous system relaxers, sedatives and pain relievers around.